seeker-3/bash-script-reference/README.md

 ## Comments

 Comments are lines that start with a `#` character.
+Bash does not support multi-line comments.

 ```bash
 # This is a comment